-\textbf{Multi-resolution Parallel architecture.} The results in Table~\ref{coco_pose_val} demonstrate that HRVMamba, utilizing the Multi-resolution Parallel architecture, achieved SOTA performance in pose estimation.
-In particular, comparisons with other SOTA SSM models such as VMamba~\citep{liu2024vmamba}, VMamba-B~\citep{liu2024vmamba}, MambaVision-B~\citep{hatamizadeh2024mambavision}, and GroupMamba-B~\citep{shaker2024groupmamba} highlight the advantages of the Multi-resolution Parallel architecture for dense prediction tasks.
+The results in Table~\ref{coco_pose_val} demonstrate that HRVMamba, utilizing the Multi-resolution Parallel architecture, achieved state-of-the-art performance in pose estimation.
+In particular, comparisons with other state-of-the-art SSM models such as VMamba~\cite{liu2024vmamba}, VMamba-B~\cite{liu2024vmamba}, MambaVision-B~\cite{hatamizadeh2025mambavision}, and GroupMamba-B~\cite{shaker2025groupmamba} highlight the advantages of the Multi-resolution Parallel architecture for dense prediction tasks.